 What is the course about?

-Explore the tradition of stone carving and wood carving, from the initial conception of ideas and developing a design, through to carving techniques and creating a full sculpture in limestone or wood.
+Explore the ancient art of carving, from the initial conception of ideas and developing a design, through to carving techniques and creating a full sculpture.
 Those with no sculptural experience will be led through the process stage by stage.
 Those with more experience will be encouraged to stretch their ideas, reflect on how to improve their designs and given the opportunity to try more experimental techniques.

 What will we cover?

-The initial parts of the course will focus on understanding the characteristics of wood and stone as materials, and you will be introduced to the work of many sculptors, both contemporary and historical.
-Time will then be spent making several maquettes (small models) in an easily-carvable material, or modelled in clay or plasticine, before embarking on a piece in stone or wood.
-Along with techniques of chiselling, you will also be made aware of possibilities for splitting and bolting stone and incorporating other materials or objects.
-These techniques will be taught and explored as your carving progresses.
+The initial parts of the course will focus on understanding the characteristics of wood and stone as materials.
+You will be introduced to the work of many sculptors, both contemporary and historical.
+Time will then be spent making several maquettes (small models) in clay, before embarking on a piece in wood or stone.
+Carving techniques will be taught and explored as your carving progresses.
 We will also cover safe working practice and tool maintenance.